Assisted suicide: Portugal

+Slovenia

+Assisted suicide is illegal in Slovenia and punishable by up to 5 years of prison unless there are aggravating or mitigating circumstances.
+The regulation of the "right to assistance in voluntary termination of life" was supported in a consultative referendum that was held on 9 June 2024.
+A bill to regulate this right passed a parliamentary vote on 24 July 2025, but was rejected by a quorum of voters in a legislative referendum held on 23 November 2025.
+The proposed law was strongly opposed by medical organizations and the Church.

 South Africa

 South Africa is struggling with the debate over legalizing voluntary euthanasia and physician-assisted suicide.
 Owing to the underdeveloped health care system that pervades the majority of the country, Willem Landman, "a member of the South African Law Commission, at a symposium on euthanasia at the World Congress of Family Doctors" stated that many South African doctors would be willing to perform acts of voluntary euthanasia when it became legalized in the country.
 He feels that because of the lack of doctors in the country, "[legalizing] euthanasia in South Africa would be premature and difficult to put into practice ...".

 On 30 April 2015, the High Court in Pretoria granted Advocate Robin Stransham-Ford an order that would allow a doctor to assist him in taking his own life without the threat of prosecution.
 On 6 December 2016, the Supreme Court of Appeal overturned the High Court ruling.

 Switzerland

 Though it is illegal to assist a patient in dying in some circumstances, there are others where there is no offence committed.
 The relevant provision of the Swiss Criminal Code refers to "a person who, for selfish reasons, incites someone to commit suicide or who assists that person in doing so will, if the suicide was carried out or attempted, be sentenced to a term of imprisonment (Zuchthaus) of up to 5 years or a term of imprisonment (Gefängnis)."